backube/volsync/docs/usage/rclone/index.rst

    :hidden:

    database_example
+   rclone-secret

 .. sidebar:: Contents

    .. contents:: Rclone-based replication

-Rclone-based replication supports 1:1 asynchronous replication of volumes for use cases such as:
+Rclone-based replication supports 1:many asynchronous replication of volumes for use cases such as:

 - High fan-out data replication from a central site to many (edge) sites